wuga214/NCE_Projected_LRec/Readme.md

 ```

 # Run-time
+This model needs only 3 mins to process MovieLens 20M!

 The entire running time is around half hour.
 Note: this does not count the prediction step,
 where we need to multiply RQ and Y